 If it is determined that a hardware problem exists and the recorder is still within the two year warranty, a replacement recorder will be shipped with instructions for returning the defective unit.

 Determining the software version

 Table 9-1 lists the procedure for identifying the software version number.

-Table 9-1 Procedure for identifying the software version
+Table 9-1 Identifying the software version